 If you haven’t picked up a skipping rope yet, it’s time to add this baby to your toolbox.
 It’s cheap, it’s portable, it’s reliable, and, most importantly…

 I hope you guys found the Jump Rope Manifesto useful.
 My goal was to give you everything you needed (information wise) to get started with skipping.
-If you found this useful, please do me a favor and share with others.
-It’s only fair that we’re all aware of the powers behind the skipping rope.
+If you found this useful, please do me a favor and share it with others.
+I would really appreciate it!

 What are your thoughts on skipping rope?
 Is it part of your routine?
 Will it become a part of your routine now that you see how easy and effective it can be?
 Share your wonderful comments below!